 We researched and compared the top products in the Antibiotics For Horse Wounds category to provide you with these recommendations.1.
 Farnam Triple Action Wound Treatment

-This ointment has a smooth, thick texture that is easy to apply and forms a noticeable barrier over the wound.
-It's commonly used for everyday cuts, scrapes, and skin irritations, making it a practical staple in most barns.
-The tube keeps the product clean and is convenient for quick, mess-free application during routine care.
+This ointment offers a smooth, thick texture that forms a noticeable barrier over wounds.
+It's a practical staple for everyday cuts, scrapes, and skin irritations, with a tube that keeps the product clean and easy to apply.
+The formula is designed for quick, mess-free use during routine care and stays in place even outdoors.

 What We Like: